Implementing Rolling Forecasts to Keep Business Rolling

 Rolling forecasts provide a tool for FP&A professionals to more dynamically plan & project financial outcomes by providing management with a range of possibilities, responding to market conditions or the actions of competitors.
 It grants senior management more lead time and assists in financial planning and budgeting by allowing them to make important decisions on key resource allocations—all in order to drive continued profitability.

-A rolling forecast is an updated projection – typically provided monthly or quarterly - of business results covering a fixed number of future periods, most commonly 18 months.
+What is a rolling forecast?
+A rolling forecast is defined as an updated projection – typically provided monthly or quarterly - of business results covering a fixed number of future periods, most commonly 18 months.
 With each passing month or quarter, one forecast period's data is replaced with actual results and a new period added.

 A few central components of a rolling forecast are: